 This argument receives far more credence than it deserves.
-First, the disincentive applies to mainstream mitigation, which as stated is not a serious attempt to reduce emissions.
-Attention is therefore being shifted away from a largely ineffective approach, which is no disaster.
+First, the disincentive applies to mainstream emissions reductions, which as stated is not a serious attempt to reduce emissions.
+Attention is therefore being shifted away from a largely ineffective approach.
 Second, many people will have precisely the opposite reaction.
-Once they learn about the difficulties, costs, and risks associated with geoengineering, they will see mitigation as extremely valuable: every avoided emission is one that does not have to be laboriously extracted from the air or negated by blocking the sun.
+Once they learn about the difficulties, costs, and risks associated with geoengineering, they will see emissions reductions as extremely valuable: every avoided emission is one that does not have to be laboriously extracted from the air or negated by blocking the sun.
 Third, the corporate embrace of geoengineering might well be positive for the environment.
 The geoengineering taboo would finally dissolve, leading to significant improvements in its methods and a strong impetus for their implementation.
-Note also that these methods offer far more scope for reducing the CO2 concentration than even serious mitigation could achieve.

 3. GEOENGINEERING WILL HURT THE POOR